+MODULE 1: ntroduction Introduction

-★ Which sleep issues is your child currently struggling with that you want to
+★ Which sleep change? issues is your child currently struggling with that you want to

-change?

 Frequent night wakings

 Catnapping

 Early morning waking

 Difficulty settling to sleep at naptime and/or bedtime/only settling with help

 Struggling to settle in the middle of the night

 Other:

-about your site achieve, or what might not everyour partner in maybe you're for paper, knowing tuation that you hat you hat you had be not be not the eling grant of the contraction of free to use the rest of the page/ other side of it to write more on, how you're feeling about the process, what you want to ou look forward to after sleep training. specific to sleep!
-Maybe you're looking forward to having more time with evenings, or that you feel more relaxed and peaceful as a parent.
-Or a nervous about something.
-Whatever it is, getting your thoughts on rely what your end-goal is, and imagining how it will feel once you reach you stay motivated and consistent!
+If it's helpful, feel free to use the rest of the page/ other side of it to write more about your situation, how you're feeling about the process, what you want to achieve, or what you look forward to after sleep training.

+It might not even be specific to sleep!
+Maybe you're looking forward to having more time with your partner in the evenings, or that you feel more relaxed and peaceful as a parent.
+Or maybe you're feeling nervous about something.
+Whatever it is, getting your thoughts on paper, knowing clearly what your end-goal is, and imagining how it will feel once you reach that point, will help you stay motivated and consistent!